Christian Catalini

-Christian Catalini is a co-creator of Diem (formerly Libra), the Chief Economist of the Diem Association, and the Theodore T. Miller Professor at the MIT Sloan School of Management.
+Christian Catalini is a researcher and entrepreneur.
+He is a co-creator of Diem (formerly Libra), was the Chief Economist of the Diem Association, and is a research scientist at the MIT Sloan School of Management.
+With David Marcus, he cofounded the startup company Lightspark.

 Catalini is known for his research on the economics of cryptocurrencies and blockchain technology, and for the economical design of Diem.
 His past research focused on the economics of crowdfunding, early stage capital formation, the economics of science and technology.

 Career

-Catalini joined the faculty of MIT in 2013, and was appointed in 2018 as Faculty Research Fellow at the National Bureau of Economic Research in the Productivity, Innovation and Entrepreneurship Program.
+Catalini was on the faculty of MIT from 2013 until 2021, and was appointed in 2018 as Faculty Research Fellow at the National Bureau of Economic Research in the Productivity, Innovation and Entrepreneurship Program.

 In 2013, Catalini co-designed with Catherine Tucker the MIT Digital Currency Experiment that distributed $500,000 in Bitcoin to all MIT undergraduates.
 Catalini and Tucker published the results of their research study in Science.

 In 2017, Catalini founded the MIT Cryptoeconomics Lab, which brings together the fields of economics and computer science to study cryptocurrency protocols, their incentives and market design.
-Catalini is also a faculty advisor to the MIT Digital Currency Initiative (on leave), and an economic advisor to Algorand, a cryptocurrency startup founded by Silvio Micali.

 In 2018, Catalini joined David Marcus' team at Facebook, Inc. to develop the economical design of Libra (now Diem).
 Since 2020, he is seconded to the Diem Association as its Chief Economist.
 At Diem, Catalini is focused on the economic, market design, growth incentives, and business model of the project.

 In 2022, Catalini joined Coinbase Institute and sits on the Advisory Board.